 This caused a lot of hurt in my life, and I started wanting to run away from it all.
-In middle school I did not really have any friends.
+In middle school, I did not really have any friends.
 When I got into High School I got involved heavily in the party scene.
 I look back now it seems like I was trying to dull my senses.
-I abused almost any drug that you might name, and had my life completely caught up in the whole scene.
+I abused almost any drug that you might name and had my life completely caught up in the whole scene.
 The really scary thing was my drinking, I would also go and nightly drink until I was stupid drunk past the point of control and feeling.
 I should have died a number of times driving recklessly drunk.
-I was in jail, when some people came and told me about this program called Jubilee.
+I was in jail when some people came and told me about this program called Jubilee.
 I listened to them, but it didn’t seem like the kind of thing that I wanted to do.
 I was satisfied with the way my life was.
-It wasn’t until weeks after I was out of Benton County Corrections, and Jose Hernandez (then the Director at Jubilee) called my at my school, the local alternative high school, and told me about the scholarship that I would receive if I graduated from Jubilee.
+It wasn’t until weeks after I was out of Benton County Corrections, and Jose Hernandez (then the Director at Jubilee) called me at my school, the local alternative high school, and told me about the scholarship that I would receive if I graduated from Jubilee.
 I took a huge leap and put myself into the program.
 I had decided to go for completely opposite reasons, then those that I would later leave the program with.
 I was only going to receive the scholarship, not thinking about changing my life.
 Luckily, God had a different plan.
 Talking with some of the Residential Councilors and being surrounded by the Word started to tug on my heart.
-One day I herd God speaking to me about being my comforter.
+One day I heard God speaking to me about being my comforter.
 I asked Him to come into my heart, and my life, and I haven’t been the same since.
-The Tri-City Harold wrote an article (it is no longer a valid link, I will post a graphic / text of it at a later time) about me, and somebody even wrote an opinion (it is no longer a valid link, I will post a graphic / text of it at a later time)peice about my life.